 Impact of Rock Type in Georgia Piedmont and Blue Ridge on Plant Composition

-Metamorphic Rocks: form when any type of rock is compressed and heated, and so re-crystallize, usually during mountain building events when continents collide.
+Metamorphic Rocks form when any type of rock is compressed and heated, and so re-crystallize, usually during mountain building events when continents collide.
 Mafic metamorphic rocks have high levels of magnesium and iron, and often abundant potassium and calcium.
-Felsic rocks are usually less fertile
+Felsic rocks are usually less fertile.
+Some common metamorphic rocks and their influence on plant composition are:

-Schist: any metamorphic rock in which the mineral grains align in one direction.
-Most often felsic, composed of mica and quartz, forming infertile soils that favor acid-loving plants.
+Schist: metamorphic rock in which the mineral grains align in one direction.
+Most often felsic, composed of mica and quartz, forming fairly infertile soils.

 Gneiss: any metamorphic rock with bands of different mineral composition, usually bands of light-colored quartz and feldspar (felsic) minerals alternating with dark-colored bands of black mica (biotite) and are non-mafic, with modest fertility.
 Some gneiss in Georgia, although unusual, contains the mineral hornblende, which is mafic and will support a higher diversity of species than biotitie gneiss.